holos-run/holos-action/README.md

-# Holos Render Action
+# Holos Action

-This GitHub Action executes the `holos render platform` command in your workflow to render your platform configuration.
-Useful to fully render configuration manifests when configuration code, or input data chances.
+[Holos] GitHub action to execute the `holos render platform` command in your workflow.
+Useful to fully render configuration manifests when configuration data changes, then update a pull request automatically.

 For an example of Kargo automatically bumping the version of add-ons and submitting pull requests, see the documentation on the [Holos Kargo